pmndrs/react-three-csg/README.md

 - `CSG.Subtraction` subtracts the geometry from the previous
 - `CSG.Addition` adds the geometry to the previous
-- `CSG.Intersection` is the overlap between this geometry and the previous
+- `CSG.Intersection` is the overlap between the geometry and the previous
-- `CSG.Difference` is the negative overlap between this geometry and the previous
+- `CSG.Difference` is the negative overlap between the geometry and the previous

 ```jsx
 function Cross() {